-Universal Supply, now thirteen locations strong and servicing the entire tri-state area, was founded in 1965 by Joseph Umosella, Jr.
+Universal Supply, now fifteen locations strong and servicing New Jersey, Southeastern Pennsylvania, Delaware and Maryland, was founded in 1965 by Joseph Umosella, Jr.

 ...with a single building, a part-time employee and one pallet jack.
 From the start, Joe applied his personal code of ethics that were instilled in him as a child, which serves as Universal Supply’s business philosophy to this day — unsurpassed customer service, top of the line products and a focus on customer success, rather than his own.